 Obviously pets don’t pick up a toothbrush and start brushing their own teeth.
-We highly recommend dental home care begun at an early age.
-However in the absence of early dental care, it is not uncommon for veterinarians to see patients with extensive dental problems on routine exams.
+We highly recommend dental home care, begun at an early age.
+In the absence of early dental care it is not uncommon for veterinarians to see patients with extensive dental problems on routine exams.

-Dental home care is not intended to eliminate the need for further dental cleanings, however, good home care can greatly reduce the cost of future cleanings and even enhance the interval between cleanings.
+Dental home care is not intended to eliminate the need for further dental cleanings, however good home care can greatly reduce the cost of future cleanings and even enhance the interval between cleanings.
 Most pets over the age of three years will need routine dental cleanings.
 Some breeds are predisposed to early and more severe dental problems.
-These include but are not limited to, toy breeds of dogs, dogs with short faces (pugs and bulldogs) and cats with shorter noses ( Persians).
+These include but are not limited to, toy breeds, brachycephalic breeds (pugs and bulldogs) and cats with shorter noses such as Persians.

 Before the Procedure

-- Complete physical exam: includes but is not limited to: listening to the heart and lungs, as well as general health assessment.
+- Complete physical exam: Includes but is not limited to listening to the heart and lungs, as well as a general health assessment.

 - Laboratory blood screen: More extensive lab work is needed for the geriatric patient, younger patients will have liver and kidney values assessed for normal function and a red blood cell count performed.
 Prior lab work can be used as an assessment of body organ function if it has been performed within the previous 4 weeks.